D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 | storage3  | GPv2    |

-Currently, none of teh existing SAa allows you to provision a premium file share, but your manager has asked you to provision one in the most cost-effective way possible.
+Currently, none of the existing SAa allows you to provision a premium file share, but your manager has asked you to provision one in the most cost-effective way possible.

 Select Yes/No.